 - Conclusion/final note – left in blank.
 This will be added only after I finish the article and I can sum up a final idea based on my findings.

-Every article that you write needs to have a template, a natural flow.
+Every article that you write needs to have a creative content template, a natural flow.
 If we go further with our example, the web content needs clean visuals – images, videos, gifs, and a very important step is to create a cover photo that approaches and has the title written on it.
 It is easier to share it on Facebook, Pinterest and more.
 If you can, create a longer picture – similar to an infographic picturing the final look of the desert, if we follow our example, and then the ingredients and steps you have to perform.

 The way you structure your article is synced with the design of the website.
 That means the design of your website can make it easier or not to perform some magic tricks with your content.
-If you’re using an open-source content management system and not a customizable HTML website, then it is easier to implement a layout.
+If you’re using an open-source content management system and not a customizable HTML website, such as WordPress, then it is easier to implement a layout.

 Some other elements that you should keep in mind are:

 - adaptable screen resolution;